 The Senior List is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.
 Click here to learn more about our editorial review process and click here to learn more about how we are compensated.

 We picked out a few more recommendations worth considering:

 This list consists of brands who have partnered with The Senior List to feature their products or services across our site.
 These partnerships in no way affect our reviews or ratings, which are derived from thorough research, hands-on testing, and our unbiased expert opinions.

 Limited time promotion: When you enter your contact info in the pop-up notification from Audicus, you can receive a $120 coupon for Audicus hearing aids in your inbox.

-As a professional caregiver, I find it distressing that millions of U.S. adults cannot access the hearing support they need because they can’t afford to pay for it.
-Given that the average hearing aid is marked up about 2.5 times its wholesale price, it’s no surprise Americans are in this predicament.
-After discovering this information, I was excited to hear about Audicus, who offers a line of high-quality, affordable hearing aids.
+As a professional caregiver, I find it distressing that millions of U.S. adults cannot access the hearing support they need due to rising costs.
+Given that the average hearing aid is marked up about 2.5 times its wholesale price, it's no surprise Americans are in this predicament.

-In this review, I’ll evaluate the pros and cons of Audicus hearing aids and provide an overview of their free online hearing test, hearing aid models, and payment options.
-I’ll also share my own experience purchasing and testing out Audicus hearing aids.
+In this review, I’ll evaluate Audicus hearing aids and provide an overview of their free online hearing test, hearing aid models, and payment options.
+I'll also share my own experience purchasing and testing out Audicus hearing aids.
 Keep reading to find out more.